London stocks end higher led by gains in energy, travel stocks; Tesco weighs

-The blue-chip index rose 0.7%, with BP and Royal Dutch Shell providing upward momentum, while commodity trader Glencore Plc was the top gainer, up 5.4% after Goldman Sachs upgraded the stock to “buy” from “neutral”.
+The blue-chip index (.FTSE) rose 0.7%, with BP (BP.L) and Royal Dutch Shell (RDSa.L) providing upward momentum, while commodity trader Glencore Plc (GLEN.L) was the top gainer, up 5.4% after Goldman Sachs upgraded the stock to "buy" from "neutral".

 “The FTSE 100 is still far away from its March 2020 highs, so there is good potential upside left and investors seem to be quite optimistic on UK equities as we enter the earnings season,” said Michael Baker, an analyst at ETX Capital.

-However, gains were capped by Britain’s biggest retailer Tesco, which tumbled 2% to the bottom of the FTSE 100, as the cost of adapting the business for the pandemic wiped out its “exceptionally strong” sales.
+However, gains were capped by Britain's biggest retailer Tesco (TSCO.L), which tumbled 2% to the bottom of the FTSE 100, as the cost of adapting the business for the pandemic wiped out its "exceptionally strong" sales. read more

 The blue-chip FTSE 100 has risen 7.4% this year as investors bet on a faster pace of economic recovery as businesses reopen, further aided by vaccine rollouts and government stimulus.
 However, a recent surge in global COVID-19 cases and concerns of higher inflation have limited gains.

-The wider travel sector gained 1.5% on hopes that the great British getaway would be possible this summer, with easyJet predicting that most of Europe would be open for travel and British Airways confident on routes to the United States, despite ongoing uncertainty.
+The wider travel sector (.FTNMX405010) gained 1.5% on hopes that the great British getaway would be possible this summer, with easyJet predicting that most of Europe would be open for travel and British Airways confident on routes to the United States, despite ongoing uncertainty. read more

-Drugmaker AstraZeneca Plc rose 1.5% after China’s health regulator approved Tagrisso, its lung cancer treatment, as an adjuvant treatment for patients with early-stage lung cancer.
+Drugmaker AstraZeneca Plc (AZN.L) rose 1.5% after China's health regulator approved Tagrisso, its lung cancer treatment, as an adjuvant treatment for patients with early-stage lung cancer. read more

-Among other stocks, Robert Walters shares jumped 6.3% after the recruiting company forecast upbeat annual profit.
+Among other stocks, Robert Walters shares (RWA.L) jumped 6.3% after the recruiting company forecast upbeat annual profit.

-Burberry Group added 1.2% as its French rival LVMH’s first-quarter sales bounced back far more quickly than expected.
+Burberry Group (BRBY.L) added 1.2% as its French rival LVMH's (LVMH.PA) first-quarter sales bounced back far more quickly than expected. read more

-Reporting by Devik Jain in Bengaluru; Editing by Shailesh Kuber and Uttaresh.V and Barbara Lewis

 Our Standards: The Thomson Reuters Trust Principles.